Home > How to Tips

 2. Choose Edit Permissions in the drop-down menu bar.password protect a PDF file on Mac

-3. Choose Require Password To Open Document.
+3. Choose the Require Password To Open Document option.
 No one can open the file unless he has the correct password.

-4. Enter Password and re-enter it again to verify it.
+4. Enter the password and re-enter it again to verify it.

 5. Enter the password and re-enter it in Owner Password.
 It is essential when you want to change the Permissions of the PDF file and the Owner Password can be different from the password used to open the document.enter password to protect a PDF file on Mac